misgeatgit/opencog/experiments/insect-poison/README.md

 **Step 6** - In the script director of this directory, modify the ```oc_dir``` in start_exp.sh to point to the directory where relex and opencog and are cloned.

-**Step 7** - in the scripts folder modify the experiments.conf by adding new ecan paramenter values as or removing the existing ones.
-The best way would be copying one of the lines and changing the values.
-Each line indicated a different experiment.
+**Step 7** - in the scripts folder modify the experiments.conf by adding new ecan paramenter values or removing the existing ones.
+The best way would be copying one of the lines and changing the values as desired.
+Each line implies a different experiment.
 So, if you have 10 new line separated parameter values, there will be 10 experiment ran by the launch script.

 **Step 8** - Download wordnet and conceptnet4.scm and add it in ```opencog/experiments/insect-poison/data/kb``` directory.
 The files could be downloaded from [here](https://drive.google.com/open?id=1Br5PIfHt3pCIP7pZ9X6EoyaeqQ_c6b7I)